Everything You Need to Know About Food Allergies at School

 Eight foods cause 90 percent of food allergies: peanuts, tree nuts, milk, eggs, wheat, soy, fish, and shellfish.
 Since children—especially young ones—share toys and supplies, some classrooms have strict policies against sticky foods like peanut butter that can easily travel on busy little hands: Kids can ingest a potentially dangerous dose not only by eating but also by rubbing their eyes or nose with contaminated fingers.
 Seemingly innocuous craft materials, like empty egg or milk cartons or certain kinds of clay, can also contain potential hazards.

 “Schools have gotten so much better at handling this issue,” says Maria Acebal, CEO of the Food Allergy & Anaphylaxis Network and the mother of a child with food allergies.
 “Different states have different guidelines; some are mandatory, some are not, and some don’t have any at all.”
 A school that’s proactive on this issue will train staff about food allergy safety, have a written policy about food allergy management, and have food allergy action plans on file for each allergic child detailing his or her allergies and how to respond to an ingestion.
 The school may also have cleanup procedures in place, including guidelines for proper hand-washing.

 The bottom line is to respect whatever rules are in place, whether they’re state-mandated or requested by a single parent, says Acebal.
-This might mean that you can’t pack a PB&J sandwich for your child’s lunch, but it also presents an opportunity to teach him about compassion for others.
+This might mean that you can’t pack a PB&J sandwich for your child’s lunch, but it also presents an opportunity to teach him or her about compassion for others.

 What Kinds of Items Can I Bring for Parties in My Child’s Classroom?